UDP with IP Spoofing (om_udpspoof)

 |||

 This optional directive sets the reconnect interval in seconds.
 If it is set, the module attempts to reconnect in every defined second.
 If it is not set, the reconnect interval will start at 1 second and double with every attempt.
-If the duration of the successful connection is greater than the current reconnect interval, then the reconnect interval will be reset to 1 sec.
+In the latter case, when the system decides that the reconnection is successful, the reconnect interval is immediately reset to 1 sec.

 |